Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The public is invited to review the draft action plan posted on the web at www.cityofsebastian.org or to view hard copy by contacting Ms. Lisa Frazier, Community Development Director at phone: (772) 388-8228 or email: email@example.com.
 Written comments can be provided to Ms. Lisa Frazier by July 22, 2021.

-The City of Sebastian is adopting an Amended 2020/21 Annual Action Plan for entitlement Community Development Block Grant (CDBG) requirements.
+The City of Sebastian is adopting the 2020/2021 CDBG Revised Annual Action Plan for entitlement Community Development Block Grant (CDBG) requirements.
 The City is seeking input from potential stakeholders and the public on the needs of low-income citizens.
-Approximately $166,378 of CDBG CV (CARES/HEROES) funding is available to the City for improvements that benefit low-to-moderate income citizens of the City and that prepare for, respond to, or prevent COVID.
-These funds would be added to the 2020/21 Action Plan Budget.
+Approximately $127,095 of Entitlement CDBG Grant funding is available to the City for improvements that benefit low income citizens of the City.
 These funds must be used for one of the following purposes:

-A public hearing will be held on July 14, 6:00 pm or as soon as may be heard thereafter in City Hall Chambers on 1225 Main Street, Sebastian Florida, 32958 for community organizations and the public to provide input into the action plan at the public hearing and during the comment period which commences on the day of advertisement.
-A draft plan has been developed based upon staff input and public comment.
-Activities proposed include housing repairs for veterans, elderly and special needs, sidewalks and pedestrian malls within the Community Redevelopment Area, and Parks and Recreation Improvements in LMI areas.
+A public hearing will be held on March 23, 2022 at 6:00 pm or as soon as may be heard thereafter, for community organizations and the public to provide input into the action plan after the comment period ends.
+A draft plan has been developed based upon those comments.
+Activities proposed include housing repairs for veterans, elderly and special needs, and sidewalks and pedestrian paths within the Community Redevelopment Area.

-The public is invited to review the draft amended action plan posted on the web at www.CityofSebastian.org or to view hard copy by contacting Ms. Lisa Frazier, Community Development Director at phone: (772) 388-8228 or email: firstname.lastname@example.org and provide comments.
-By way of HUD waivers concerning CDBG CV dollars, written comments can be provided to Ms. Lisa Frazier by July 14th, 2021.
+The public is invited to review the draft revised action plan posted on the web at www.cityofsebastian.org or to view hard copy by contacting Ms. Lisa Frazier, Community Development Director at phone: (772) 388-8228 or email: firstname.lastname@example.org.
+Written comments can be provided to Ms. Lisa Frazier by March 23, 2022.

 HOUSING ASSISTANCE AVAILABLE FOR INDIVIDUALSTHE CITY OF SEBASTIAN DOES HEREBY ANNOUNCE THAT FUNDS ARE AVAILABLE FOR HOUSING REHABILITATION/REPLACEMENT THROUGH THE COMMUNITY DEVELOPMENT BLOCK GRANT (CDBG) PROGRAM.THE CITY IS NOW SOLICITING APPLICATIONS FROM VERY LOW, LOW AND MODERATE INCOME (LMI) HOUSEHOLDS FOR THE REHABILITATION OF HOMES WITHIN THE CITY LIMITS.